 14. Is it advisable to purchase a Wild Card?

 The Wild Card is only worthwhile for visitors if you intend to visit the Kruger Park multiple times during the year.
 For one or two visits it is more cost effective to pay the conservation fees each time on entry.

 Yes, we are happy to have little ones join our safaris.
-However, when small children are involved (6 and under) we do recommend a half day safari as we have found a full day is a bit too long for them.
+When small children are involved (6 years and under) we do recommend a half day safari as we have found a full day is a bit too long for them.
 We also prefer that guests with very young children book a private safari.
 This is a bit more expensive but then families can have the vehicle to themselves without having to take other people into account.
-Our guides are both excellent with children.
-Kerry was a swimming teacher for 14 years before a career change and children love her.
-Jan is a Dad and has two teenage boys, so they are both very used to children.